 Creed was one of the biggest bands of the '90s, and no amount of personal revision can change the fact you definitely know all the words to “With Arms Wide Open.”
-They won pretty much every award a rock band can win, and Creed frontman Scott Stapp was one of the biggest rock stars of the '90s.
+They won mostly every award a rock band can win, and Creed frontman Scott Stapp was one of the biggest rock stars of the '90s.

-During Stapp's 2014 meltdown, he claimed to be a CIA agent who needed to kill President Obama.
+During Stapp's 2014 meltdown, he claimed to be a CIA agent who needed to slay President Obama.
 He was apparently so serious about the threats that the Secret Service paid him a visit.
 He told the Chicago Tribune, "They came and checked things out.
 They showed up and asked me questions."

-He Shot Up His House With Machine Guns In 2003
+He Shot Up His House With Machine Guns

 He Got Into A Fist Fight With Members Of 311

-The band's singer, S.A.
+The band's singer S.A.
 Martinez said, "We had just finished dinner and were at the hotel bar to watch the Lakers game when Scott Stapp walked in being very loud and obnoxious."